TommySerre/Evangelion-Snake-Game/README.md

 Organizing assets in a project;

-Debugging and improving an existing program
+Debugging and improving an existing program.

 ## 📸 <ins>**Screenshots**</ins>